HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Lazy-loading of iframes is supported on Chrome, once again behind a flag on Safari but <a hreflang="en" href="https://bugzilla.mozilla.org/show_bug.cgi?id=1622090">not yet supported on Firefox</a>.

-Browsers which do not support the `loading` attribute, will simply ignore it—making it safe to add without unwanted side-effects.
+Browsers which do not support the `loading` attribute will simply ignore it—making it safe to add without unwanted side-effects.
 JavaScript based alternatives, such as <a hreflang="en" href="https://github.com/aFarkas/lazysizes">lazysizes</a> may still be used, however considering that full browser support is around the corner, it may not be worth adding to a project at this stage.

 {{ figure_markup(
   image="adoption-of-loading-lazy-on-img.png",